Shopify/discount-app-components/README.md

 `@shopify/discount-app-components` provides a set of stateless discount components to help 3p app developers create [AppBridge](https://shopify.dev/apps/tools/app-bridge)-powered discounts apps.

+## Note on updates

+While we strive to keep the library updated, please note that the current version available in the Shopify admin may be different from this version.
+We will communicate upcoming updates as they are planned.

 ## App development

 For more information about creating apps for the Shopify App Store, see the [app development documentation](https://shopify.dev/apps).